day8/re-frame/README.md

 (dispose ratom3)
 ```

 So, `reaction` wraps a computation, and returns a `ratom`.
-Whenever the "inputs" to the computation change, the computation is rerun and the returned ratom is `reset!` to the new value.
-The "inputs" to the computation are any ratoms which are dereferenced duration execution of the computation.
+Whenever the "inputs" to the computation change, the computation is rerun to calculate a new value, which is then `reset!` into the `ratom`.
+The "inputs" to the computation are any ratoms which are dereferenced during execution of the computation.

 While the mechanics are different, this is similar in intent to `lift' in [Elm] and `defc=` in [hoplon].

 So, in FRP terms, a `reaction` will produce a "stream" of values, accessible via the ratom it returns.
+The returned ratom is a `computed observable`.

 The way that reagent harnesses these two building blocks is a delight.